top of page

 This is about fit, not opposition.

 We do not oppose development or Caltech.
-In fact, we support Pasadena's innovation economy and want it to thrive.
+We support Pasadena's innovation economy and want it to thrive.

-• Is this the right place for a building of this scale and expected level of daily activity?
+• Is this the right location for a 79-foot laboratory building next to a school and near homes?

-• Does the design align with the city’s own planning goals?
+• Does the project align with the city’s own planning goals?

 We would support:

-• A location better suited to a building of this size and use
+• Or a location better suited to a building of this size and use.

-Good planning is not about stopping progress—it’s about directing growth where it works best.
+Good planning does not stop progress—it directs growth where it works best.

 bottom of page